saebekassebil/teoria/README.md

  - Returns a random note within an octave.

-*min* - If supplied, this 'Note' will be used instead of 'C4' as the octave's lower bound.
+*min* - If supplied, this note will be used instead of 'C4' as the octave's lower bound.
+Can be a 'Note' object, a string in scientific or Helmholtz notation, or a piano key number.

 *dontShow* - If set to `true` the octave will not be included in the returned string.